 OnePlus 8 — $699/€699 ($100/€100 increase), OnePlus 8 Pro — $899/€899 ($60/€140 increase)

 The OnePlus 8 and 8 Pro launched with the new Snapdragon 865, 5G capabilities, and high-quality OLED display, with the 8 Pro getting a 120Hz display and wireless charging.
 Both phones offered higher-spec options, with more RAM and storage, each for $100 more, which brings the highest-spec OnePlus 8 Pro up to $999!

-That’s a high-water mark and obviously, OnePlus hasn’t approached this as a high-value phone but the 8 Pro flagship is still cheaper than the Galaxy S20 Plus or the Huawei P40 Pro while delivering superior performance in some areas.
+That’s a high-water mark and obviously, OnePlus hasn’t approached this as a high-value phone.
+But the 8 Pro flagship was still cheaper than the Galaxy S20 Plus or the Huawei P40 Pro while delivering superior performance in some areas.
 Not a value champion anymore, but the 8 Pro emerged as one of, if not the best Android flagships on the market.
 The cut-back OnePlus 8 didn’t trim too many corners for the cheaper price, depending on how important wireless charging and a telephoto camera are for you.

 Looking to buy a OnePlus 8?
 Check out our OnePlus 8 buyer’s guide

 European pricing was also high, but OnePlus did at least offer a better deal in India, Rs.
 41,999 for the OnePlus 8 and Rs.
 54,999 for the OnePlus 8 Pro.